 Pay attention to any changes in a chronic cough, particularly if you smoke.
 If you’re coughing more often, your cough is deeper or sounds hoarse, or you’re coughing up blood or an unusual amount of mucus, it’s time to make a doctor’s appointment.
 If a family member or friend experiences these changes, suggest that they visit their doctor.

 Shortness of breath or becoming easily winded are also possible symptoms of lung cancer.
-This symptom can occur if lung cancer blocks or narrows an airway, or if fluid from a lung tumor builds up in the chest.
+Changes in breathing can occur if lung cancer blocks or narrows an airway, or if fluid from a lung tumor builds up in the chest.

 When airways become constricted, blocked, or inflamed, the lungs produce a wheezing or whistling sound when you breathe.
 Wheezing can be associated with multiple causes, some of which are benign and easily treatable.

 An unexplained weight loss of 10 pounds or more may be associated with lung cancer or another type of cancer.
-When cancer is present, this weight drop may result from cancer cells using energy in the body.
+When cancer is present, this drop in weight may result from cancer cells using energy.
 It could also result from shifts in the way the body uses energy from food.

 Additionally, lung cancer is sometimes associated with shoulder, arm, or neck pain, although this is less common.
 Be attentive to your aches and pains, and discuss them with your doctor.

-- are ages 55 to 79
+- are between the ages of 55 and 80

 - have smoked within the past 15 years